 \subsubsection{Time offset}

-A position-dependent variation of up to \SI{50}{ps} was observed within a single crystal, as shown in \figref{fig:positionScan_timeOffsetAverage}.
-Once calibrated, however, this effect can be corrected by the re-entry position of reconstructed pair tracks, resulting in a negligible contribution to the overall \SI{25}{ps} resolution.
-The counter-to-counter variation of the position dependence was found to be at most \SI{5}{ps}, which is also negligible compared to the overall resolution. \\ As a single-sided readout is also being considered to reduce the number of channels in future experiments~(see \secref{sec:fullScaleImplementation}), we investigated the position dependence of the time offset for each individual readout channel. \figref{fig:positionScan_timeOffsetOneside} compares four readout channels, where the beam impact position was mirrored with respect to the crystal center for the two right-side channels.
-The observed channel-to-channel variation of up to \SI{10}{ps}, particularly pronounced near the crystal edge, has a substantial impact on the resolution, requiring more careful calibration and quality control than the double-sided readout scheme.
+A position-dependent variation of the time offset, up to \SI{50}{ps}, was observed within a single crystal, as shown in \figref{fig:positionScan_timeOffsetAverage}.
+Once calibrated, however, this effect can be corrected using the entry positions of the reconstructed $e^+e^-$ tracks, leading to a negligible contribution to the overall \SI{25}{ps} resolution.
+The counter-to-counter variation in this position dependence was found to be at most \SI{5}{ps}, which is also negligible compared to the total resolution.

+As single-sided readout is also being considered to reduce the number of channels in future experiments (see \secref{sec:fullScaleImplementation}), we investigated the position dependence of the time offset for individual readout channels. \figref{fig:positionScan_timeOffsetOneside} compares four readout channels; note that the beam impact positions for the two right-side channels were parity-inverted with respect to the crystal center for comparison.
+The observed channel-to-channel variation of up to \SI{10}{ps}, which is particularly pronounced near the crystal edges, could have a substantial impact on the resolution.
+This suggests that the single-sided scheme requires more careful calibration and quality control than the double-sided readout.